AMC Hornet: Rambler American Rally

-The sporty Rambler American Rally package was originally introduced in 1969 for the third-generation Rambler American two-door sedan as a more economical sporty alternative to the muscular VAM Javelin and personal luxury VAM Rambler Classic SST (Rebel SST hardtop).
-With the arrival of the new Hornet-based models for 1970, the package was continued and improved, containing not just more regular production accessories but also all-new exclusive ones.
-The Rambler American Rally model was available a full year ahead of AMC's Hornet SC/360 and two years ahead of the Hornet X and Hornet Rallye-X models, making it the first-ever performance product based on the Hornet.
+The sports-oriented Rambler American Rally package was originally introduced in 1969 for the third-generation Rambler American two-door sedan as a more economical, sporty alternative to the muscular VAM Javelin and the personal-luxury VAM Rambler Classic SST (Rebel SST hardtop).
+With the arrival of the new Hornet-based models for 1970, the package was continued and improved, featuring not only more standard production accessories but also all-new exclusive ones.
+The Rambler American Rally model was available a full year before AMC's Hornet SC/360 and two years before the Hornet X and Hornet Rallye-X models, making it the first-ever performance product based on the Hornet.

-The package started with an exclusive engine, the high-performance 160 hp 9.8:1 compression ratio 232 CID I6 with Carter WCD carburetor and 266-degree camshaft designed by VAM's engineering department.
-Other features included a black two-spoke sports steering wheel with a central bullseye emblem, wide reclining individual front seats, floor-mounted Hurst Performance shifter 150-T three-speed manual transmission with a locking mechanism connected to the steering wheel ignition switch, full bright molding package including rear panel overlay between the taillights and two courtesy lights.
-Unlike the 1969 version, power drum brakes were no longer included, but optional.
+The package started with an exclusive engine designed by VAM, the high-performance 232 CID I6 rated at 160 hp featuring a 9.8:1 a compression ratio, a Carter WCD carburetor, and a 266-degree camshaft.
+This package included a black two-spoke sports steering wheel with a central bullseye emblem, wide reclining individual front seats, and a floor-mounted Hurst Performance shifter for the 150-T three-speed manual transmission.
+A locking mechanism for the shifter connected to the steering wheel ignition switch.
+Other features included a bright molding package, a rear panel overlay between the taillights, and two courtesy lights.
+Unlike the 1969 version, power drum brakes were no longer standard; they were optional.

-The Rambler American Rally for 1971 was almost equal to the previous year's counterpart.
-The script for the "American" fender emblems was replaced by new script "Rally" emblems to differentiate the 1971 from the 1970 models.
+The Rambler American Rally for 1971 was almost equal to the previous year.
+The new script "Rally" emblems replaced the "American" fender emblems to differentiate the 1971 models from the 1970 models.
 The front seat controls were revised with a new knob placed on the outer side of each seatback, new "mushroom"-shaped armrests with a central horizontal bright molding, new side panels with simulated stitches, and a steering wheel design similar to the previous one but incorporating three false spokes per arm instead of the smooth soft surface.
-A new AM monaural radio model replaced the previous unit that was used since 1966 Rambler American and Classic models.
+A new AM monaural radio model replaced the previous unit used since 1966 in Rambler American and Classic models.